-The Company is involved in certain claims and legal actions in the ordinary course of business.
+The Company is involved in certain claims and legal actions in the ordinary course of business as well as described in note 1 of the Financial Statements.
 In the opinion of management, the ultimate disposition of these matters is not determinable.
-No amounts have been accrued in the financial statements as of December 31, 2021.
+No amounts have been accrued in the financial statements as of December 31, 2022.

-14. SUBSEQUENT EVENTS
+14. SUBSEQUENT EVENT